hashkat/hashkat/docs/keywords.md

 where *u* is a random number in the interval 0 < *u* ≤ 1, and **R** is the sum of the rates for the simulation.
 On average, the value of −ln(*u*) is unity, and therefore you can increment time by 1/**R** ; this is how time is incremented if set to false.

-####use_followback
-**(type: boolean)** If set to true, there may be a follow back prior to a follow.
-When an agent A follows agent B, if agent B’s followback probability (which can be found in the agents section of the input file) is non-zero, then agent B can follow agent A without moving forward in time.
-This is why it is called a ‘flawed followback’; in reality there would be some time prior to the initial follow where the followback would occur.

 ####follow_model
 **(type: string)** Currently, there are 6 follow methods implemented in the software; ‘random’, ‘agent’, ‘twitter_suggest’, ‘preferential_agent’, ‘hashtag’, and ‘twitter’; to use a follow model simply do

 follow_model: random

+####'random' follow model
-* The ‘random’ follow method causes agents to follow other agents randomly; if the number of agents is set to constant and this method is on, you will achieve an Erdos-Renyi degree distribution (Poisson distribution).
+Causes agents to follow other agents randomly; if the number of agents is set to constant and this method is on, you will achieve an Erdos-Renyi degree distribution (Poisson distribution).

+####‘agent’ follow model
-* The ‘agent’ follow method causes agents to follow other agents based on title alone; the titles are set in the agents section of the input file.
+Causes agents to follow other agents based on title alone; the titles are set in the agents section of the input file.
 The probabilities to follow each agent can also be set in the weights portion of the agents section.
 The probabilities are normalized, so the probabilities should be set with respect to one another.

+####‘twitter_suggest’ follow model
-* The ‘twitter_suggest’ follow method follows the preferential attachment model outlined by Barabasi and Albert.
+Follows the preferential attachment model outlined by Barabasi and Albert.
 The basics behind the method is that the degree of the agent determines the probability of following the agent;
 the greater the degree the greater the probability of the agent being followed.
 The thresholds and weights variables outlined in the follow ranks section determines how the degree of the agents are binned and the corresponding weights for each bin.
 If you want to achieve the preferential attachment method similar to the use barabasi method you can set the thresholds to increment by 1, with linear spacing from 0 to the max number of agents and set the weights to increment by 1 with linear spacing from 1 to the max number of agents.

-* The ‘preferential_agent’ follow method is just the ‘twitter_suggest’ follow method nested in the ‘agent’ follow method.
+The ‘preferential_agent’ follow method is just the ‘twitter_suggest’ follow method nested in the ‘agent’ follow method.
 Firstly, a certain agent type will be selected, then based on the degrees of the agents within the certain agent type, an agent will be selected to follow.

-* The ‘hashtag’ follow method is a mechanism introduced to follow other agents based on hashtags.
+The ‘hashtag’ follow method is a mechanism introduced to follow other agents based on hashtags.
 If the use hashtag probability parameter is non-zero, then agents will attach hashtags to their tweets.
 Depending on the ideology and location of the agent, they are then placed into a dynamic array.
 If another user wants to follow via hashtag, they look to these dynamic arrays to find a specific agent that relates to their hashtag preferences.
 These preferences can be set in the hashtag follow options section.

-* The ‘twitter’ follow model is a model that incorporates all of the above follow mechanisms.
+The ‘twitter’ follow model is a model that incorporates all of the above follow mechanisms.
 The weights for each mechanism can be set for each follow method.
 See model weights for more information.

 ####model_weights
 **(type: n/a)** In the model weights, you can set the probability of calling each follow method.
 You can use arbitrary units to set the weighting for each follow method because the weights are summed and then normalized to find the probability